Fire Escape Stairs

 Are Ladders a Compliant Option for Fire Escape?

-Ladders can support fire escape in certain low-traffic or restricted-access areas, but they’re not always the best fit.
-For most buildings, stairs are the preferred solution due to their ease of use during emergencies.
-Fire escape ladders must meet strict safety and compliance standards - especially for heights over 3 metres - so it's important to choose the right system for your site.
+Ladders can support fire escape in certain low-traffic or restricted-access areas, but they’re not always the best-suited solution.
+In most buildings, stairs are the preferred option due to their ease of use during emergencies.
+Fire escape ladders must meet strict safety and compliance standards, especially for heights over 3 metres, so it's important to choose the right system for your site.

 Choosing between fire escape stairs and fire escape ladders depends on several important factors, including the building’s height, occupancy needs, and how often the access will be used.

-Here's a guide to help determine the right option for your project:
+Here's a guide to help determine the right fire escape option for your project:

 When Fire Escape Stairs Are Required: